gdlc/EPI809/HW.md

 **3. Testing long and short regression**

-A researcher wants to test whether race and sex have an effect after accounting for differences in the response (either urate or log-urate) attributable to age.
+A researcher wants to test whether either race, sex, or both have an effect on urate after accounting for differences attributable to age.

 3.1.
 Describe the null and alternative hypothesis involved 3.2.
+What are the model, residual, and total df of the test?
+Explain.
+3.3.
 Implement the test
-3.3.
+3.4.
 Summarize your results

 **4. Diagnostics**

-Present diagnostic analysis for the long regression y~sex+race+age, where y is either serum urate or log-urate.
+Present diagnostic analysis for the long regression `y~sex+race+age`, where y is either serum urate or log-urate.
 Summarize your findings.

 **5. Consider expanding the long regression of 2-4 to model sex-by-race interactions, sex-by-age and race-by-age interactions.**